Skip to content

 Jesus Moreno, LMHC

 Jesus is a Licensed Mental Health Counselor whose passion is helping clients to get to know themselves and build on their strengths.
-Jesus believes in the ability that we all have of healing ourselves.
+Jesus believes in the ability that we all have to heal of ourselves.

-Jesus specializes in helping adolescents and adults in gaining skills to regulate their emotions and improving their communication and decision-making skills, and learning the skills to set boundaries and relate with people in a healthy way.
-He understands that life can be quite complex and as such he helps clients who are faced with the end of relationships, grief, divorce, personal or financial losses, and existential crisis.
+Jesus specializes in helping adolescents and adults gain skills to regulate their emotions improving their communication and decision-making skills, and learning the skills to set boundaries and relate with people in a healthy way.
+He understands that life can be quite complex and as such he helps clients who are faced with the end of relationships, grief, divorce, personal or financial losses, and existential crises.

-Jesus was passionate about psychology and helping people since he was in college and even though he went to grad school to pursue a Master of Business Administration, he did not fill fulfilled since his call was to understand why we do what we do and how to help others to help themselves.
-Jesus stated, “ I realized that there was never late to follow my passion.
-I am just fascinated to know that we will never stop learning about ourselves if we are curious enough to search inside ourselves”.
+Jesus was passionate about psychology and helping people since he was in college and even though he went to grad school to pursue a Master of Business Administration, he did not feel fulfilled since his call was to understand why we do what we do and how to help others to help themselves.
+Jesus stated, “ I realized that it was never too late to follow my passion.
+I am just fascinated to know that we will never stop learning about ourselves if we are curious enough to search inside”.

 His approach to counseling is strengths-based and he uses Cognitive Behavioral Therapy (CBT), Cognitive Restructuring, Motivational Interviewing, and narrative therapy, However, he believes that the most important aspect of his work is to create a safe emotional space for his clients where they can express themselves freely.